 Information for Parents (Details correct at time of posting online.)
-2017 - 2018
+2018 - 2019

 This booklet provides information concerning the school, as required by the 1980 Education act, for parents of pupils who are expected to enter the school from within the catchment area, and also for other parents, who wish to know about the opportunities available.
 Information concerning the general arrangements in Northumberland is given separately in a County Education booklet, copies of which are available for parents of pupils who are starting or transferring school next September.
-Parents resident outside the school's catchment area who wish their child to attend the school may submit an application form by completing an Immediate Transfer Form, (copies of which are obtainable from school or from School's Admissions at County Hall, Morpeth, NE61 2EF, who will inform them whether a place at the school is available for their child.
+Parents resident outside the school's catchment area who wish their child to attend the school may submit an application form by completing an Immediate Transfer Form, (copies of which are obtainable from school or from School's Admissions at County Hall) and sending it to the Schools Admissions Team at County Hall, Morpeth, NE61 2EF, who will inform them whether a place at the school is available for their child.
 Our school standard number, (the number of pupils we can take in each year group) varies depending on which key stage and phase.

-Requests from those outside the school's catchment or for places in September 2016 should be returned to School's Admissions, County Hall by January 2017.
+Requests from those outside the school's catchment or for places in September 2019 should be returned to School's Admissions, County Hall by January 2019.